Best Running Shoes for Heel Pain in 2018

 Hoka One One Bondi 5

 Another thing we like about the Hoka One One Bondi 5 is the use of a 3D printed puff frame.
-The use of this frame promotes breathability in the shoe that isn’t always present with other materials.
-Running is a sweaty, tiring activity and it’s good to feel fresh breeze on your feet.
+The use of this frame promotes breathability in the shoe while providing support and structure to the upper.

 Finally, the Hoka One One Bondi 5 is made for durability.
 The thick rubber outer soles are designed to take as much abuse as you can give them.
-We don’t know what the lifetime of the shoe is, but good running shoes should last you at least three years.
-The Hoka One Ones are a good starter shoe for a variety of needs.
+We don’t know what the lifetime of the shoe is, but good running shoes should last you up to 500 miles.

 - Breathable shoe